Introduction - why do I care about Florence Nightingale, data analyst?

 Hospitals were squalid and poorly equipped; the main British hospital at Scutari was a national shame; men were trying to recover from their injuries in filthy conditions with poor food and limited supplies.
 The situation was made worse by bureaucratic blundering and blind rule-following, there were instances of supplies left to rot because committees hadn’t approved their release.
 By contrast, the French were well-equipped and were running effective field hospitals.

 In an early example of embedded journalism, William Howard Russell provided dispatches for The Times exposing the poor treatment of the troops, incompetent management, and even worse, the superiority of the French.
-His reports riled up the British population, who in turn pressurized politicians to do something; it became politically imperative to take action [Huxley].
+His reports riled up the British people, who in turn pressured politicians to do something; it became politically imperative to take action [Huxley].

 Florence in Crimea